Rabi Council of Leaders: History

 The 8-member Council had two representatives from each of Rabi's four villages.
-The Council chose a Chairman, and also selected one of its own members to represent the community in the Kiribati House of Assembly (the Rabi Islanders, though Fijian citizens, still carry Kiribati passports and retain official ownership of Banaba Island, whence they or their ancestors came).
+The Council chose a Chairman, and also selected one of its own members to represent the community in the Kiribati House of Assembly (the Rabi Islanders, though Fijian citizens, still carry Kiribati passports and retain official ownership of Banaba, (their ancestral home, where many current elders of Rabi were born).
 The Council has its main office in the Fijian capital, Suva.

 It was announced in January 2006 that the Rabi Council would be merged with that of Kioa.
 Misieli Naivalu, the Commissioner for Fiji's Northern Division said on 23 January that Cabinet had decided on 15 January that both islands would benefit from the merger of their councils.

 The last election to the council was held in April 2009.
 It was dissolved by decree of Fiji's military government in June 2013.
 Following the dissolution, the Fijian government withheld development funding from the island.

+In February 2024, the Banaban Human Rights Defenders Network (BHRDN), a community-based organization located on Rabi, call on the Office of the Prime Minister of Fiji to hold elections for the Rabi Council of Leaders.
+The acting Prime Minister Manoa Kamikamica response was that there was an intention to hold elections; although no timeframe was available from the relevant ministry.

+The Banaba Local Government and Civil Society (BLoGSC) Working Group, of Rabi, and other organisations, have also called for an election to reinstate the Rabi Council of Leaders, and for amendments to the Banaban Settlement Act 1970 and Regulations applying to Rabi Island to better serve the Banaban community.

+Appointment of an Administrator of the Rabi Council of Leaders in 2023

+In 2023, the government led by prime minister Sitiveni Rabuka appointed a civil servant, Jacob Karutake, as the Administrator of Rabi for a term of 3 years to ensure that the operations and finances of the Rabi Council of Leaders was ready for the next elections.
+The appointment of Jacob Karutake was made under section 6(C)(4) of the Banaban Settlement Act 1970 that states: